How Low Can We Go?

 So, accounting for these differences, we're currently sitting at 22 in the PHPP.
-In Hot200, we made an improvement down to 62 GJ/Year from 78 in our previous model.
-Since this home is Net Zero through solar energy, our actual numbers will sit at 0 GJ/Year and may even run Net Positive!
-In comparison, a comparative code built house sits at 120 GJ/Year.
-So even without the solar energy, this house would run at half the total electricity consumption of a regular house, which includes energy for both electricity and heat.
+In Hot200, we made an improvement down to 46 GJ/Year from 78, our very first initial model.
+Since this home is Net Zero through solar energy, our actual numbers will sit at 0 GJ/Year and should even run Net Positive!
+In comparison, a comparative code built house sits at 117 GJ/Year.
+So even without the solar energy, this house would run at 40% the total energy consumption of a regular house, which includes energy for both electricity baseloads and heat.

 More information on Alberta's energy mix and the transition toward solar energy can be found below: